 How can you be top of mind for consumers?

-Build a memorable brand and be top of mind in your sector and you will prosper while your competitors lag behind.
+Develop a brand building process which makes you top of mind in your sector.
+Your business will prosper while your competitors are hidden in the search.

 The diminishing returns of online adverts